 This project , if conditioned to comply with required mitigation measures or conditions shown below, will not have a significant effect on the environment.
 The expected environmental impacts of the project are documented in the Initial Study on this project attached to the original of this notice on file with the Planning Department and in other materials on file with the Planning Department, County of Santa Cruz, 701 Ocean Street, Santa Cruz, California.

 Required Mitigation Measures or Conditions:

 See attached conditions.

-on May 26, 1988.
+This Negative Declaration was approved by the Board of Supervisors on May 26, 1988.

 Environmental Coordinator Pete Parkinson